VirgilSecurity/virgil-crypto-c/docs/module.md

 private: Component is visible for outside world via private interface.
 internal: Component is visible only within library or a specific source file.

-feature:
-    In-project feature name that is implemented.
-This attribute is used for feature-based compilation.
-The feature attribute is optional.

 module:
-    Module name that current module depends on.
-The module attribute is required.
+    Module name that current component depends on.
+The module attribute is optional.

+header:
+    Header name that current component depends on.
+The header attribute is optional.

 The 'constant' item